 Tropical Two-wing Flyingfish, Exocoetus volitans

 The Tropical Two-wing Flyingfish, Exocoetus volitans, whose Spanish common name is volador tropical, is a species in the family Exocoetidae, the Flyingfishes, known collectively as voladores in Mexico.
-Globally, there are only five species in the genus Exocoetus, three of which are found in Mexican waters, one in the Atlantic, one in the Pacific and one in both oceans.
+Globally, there are only five species in the genus Exocoetus, three of which are found in Mexican waters, one in the Atlantic, one in the Pacific, and one in both oceans.

-The Tropical Two-wing Flyingfish is an oceanic pelagic species normally found far out at sea on the surface to depths of 65 feet.
-They reach a maximum length of 24 cm (9.4 inches).
-They feed on planktonic organisms and small fishes.
-In turn they are preyed upon by birds, dolphins, dolphinfish, marlins, porpoises, squids, and tuna.
+The Tropical Two-wing Flyingfish are an oceanic pelagic species found on the surface to depths of 65 feet.
+They reach a maximum length of 24.0 cm (9.4 inches).
+They feed on planktonic organisms and small fish.
+In turn they are preyed upon by birds, dolphins, dolphinfish, marlins, porpoises, squid, and tuna.
 They have large pectoral fins and are capable of leaping and gliding considerable distances above the ocean surface.
 Reproduction is oviparous with the release of large sticky filaments that attach to floating or benthic weeds.
-They are found in all Mexican waters of the Atlantic; in the Pacific they are found from Todos Santos on the lower Southwest coast of Baja and along the West Coast of the mainland and absent from the Sea of Cortez.
-The Tropical Two-wing Flyingfish is a poorly studied species and very little is known about its actual behavioral patterns.
+They are found in all Mexican waters of the Atlantic; in the Pacific they are found from Todos Santos on the lower southwest coast of Baja and along the west coast of the mainland and are absent from the Sea of Cortez.
+They are a poorly studied species and very little is known about their behavioral patterns.

-The Tropical Two-wing Flyingfish can be confused with the Barbel Flyingfish, Exocoetus monocirrhus (very dark caudal fin) and the Sailfin Flyingfish, Parexocoetus brachypterus (large dorsal fin with a very wide black margin).
+The Tropical Two-wing Flyingfish can be confused with the Barbel Flyingfish, Exocoetus monocirrhus (very dark caudal fin) and the Sailfin Flyingfish, Parexocoetus brachypterus (large dorsal fin with very wide black margin).